This is the multi-page printable view of this section. Click here to print.

 One-shot Falcon deployment is Solo’s YAML-driven one-shot workflow.
 It uses the same core deployment pipeline as solo one-shot single deploy, but lets you inject component-specific flags through a single values file.

-One-shot use Falcon deployment when you need a repeatable advanced setup, want to check a complete deployment into source control, or need to customise component flags without running every Solo command manually.
+Use One-shot Falcon deployment when you need a repeatable advanced setup, want to check a complete deployment into source control, or need to customise component flags without running every Solo command manually.

 Falcon is especially useful for: